NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shield Salvation.md

 **Prerequisites** Bastion Dedication
 * * *
 You can save your shield from total destruction, even after a devastating attack.
-If a shield would be destroyed due to damage taken during your [[Feats/Shield Block|Shield Block]], the shield remains intact at 1 Hit Point instead.
+If a shield would be destroyed due to damage taken during your Shield Block, the shield remains intact at 1 Hit Point instead.

-Its construction is weakened until you take the time to repair it, preventing you from using Shield Salvation to save the same shield until your next preparations.
+Its construction is weakened until you take the time to repair it thoroughly, preventing you from using Shield Salvation to save the same shield until your next preparations.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*